meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 complicated and theoretical language which has no practical application, but complicated is subjective.
 If you can get through a mathematics course and an entire computer science degree, there's no reason you can't understand how to write Haskell code.
-That it has no practical application is completely wrong.
-A vast amount of libraries exist for the language and it is even used commercially by companies such as Facebook, Google, Intel, NVIDIA, Siemens, and Microsoft.
+That it has no practical application is completely wrong, and Haskell's practical application can be seen by the vast amount of libraries that exist for the language and by the fact that it is used commercially by companies such as Facebook, Google, Intel, NVIDIA, Siemens, and Microsoft.
 Therefore I've naturally found quite a few practical applications of the programming language.

-In addition, it has taught me how to write code differently in other programming languages... almost all of them.
+In addition, these programming languages have taught me how to write code differently in other programming languages... almost all of them.
 From time to time (and in my work) I use programming languages that do not enforce or encourage functional purity, or those with weak type systems.
 Despite this drawback, the way I write software in those programming languages has changed a lot.
 I would like to reflect on these changes and share them.

 ### Write Declarative Code

 Many programming languages allow you to change data behind a name.
-For example, you can set `foobar = 0` and then in the next line change the value of foobar, possibly using its existing valu e in this calculation.
+For example, you can set `foobar = 0` and then in the next line change the value of foobar, possibly using its existing value in this calculation.
 This is called mutability.
 Mutability can of course be somewhat intuitive to the way we think about some problems: particularly if we think about graph theory.